Leudrit1/phone-repairshop/replit.md

-# RepairTech Website
+# B-repair&service Website

 ## Overview

-RepairTech is a professional phone repair shop website built for a Swiss repair business specializing in microsoldering and complex smartphone repairs.
+B-repair&service is a professional phone repair shop website built for a Swiss repair business specializing in microsoldering and complex smartphone repairs.
 The project features a modern, responsive design with Swiss branding colors (professional blues and greys) and focuses heavily on microsoldering services.
 The website includes 5 main pages with interactive features, smooth animations, and mobile-optimized design.

 ## Recent Changes (September 2025)